Ludacris’ Longtime Manager Charged With Murder After Alleged Self-Defense Shooting - NewsBreak

 Obafemi, famously known as Chaka Zulu surrendered to the police on Sept.
 13 and bailed out the same day.

-Amongst being charged with murder, Chaka Zulu is also charged with aggravated assault , possession of firearm during commission of a felony and simple battery, according to jail records.
+Amongst being charged with murder, Chaka Zulu is also charged with aggravated assault, possession of a firearm during the commission of a felony and simple battery, according to jail records.

 At the top of the 2022 year, Atlanta Hawks honored Chaka Zulu for his community service and recognized him with being a positive leader in Atlanta.